+- ACT: 18+

+- CPT: 83+

+- PERT: 104+

+- FCAT: Level 4 or 5 (355+)

+- SAT: 440+ on Verbal/Critical Reading

-- 3. Test scores are valid for 2 years from the date of testing. - 4.
-These students must have completed six semesters of high school credit, a minimum of eighteen (18) credits, including studies undertaken in the ninth grade, enroll in courses that meet the requirements for an associate degree, and when necessary, students must also enroll in DE courses that also meet high school graduation. - 5.
-The student must submit an Application for Early College and Approval Form by the published deadlines. - 6.
-The student must satisfy any course prerequisites as required by the current SCF catalog.
+- 3. Test scores are valid for 2 years from the date of testing.

+- 4. These students must have completed six semesters of high school credit, a minimum of eighteen (18) credits, including studies undertaken in the ninth grade, enroll in courses that meet the requirements for an associate degree, and when necessary, students must also enroll in DE courses that also meet high school graduation.

+- 5. The student must submit an Application for Early College and Approval Form by the published deadlines (see page 5).

+- 6. The student must satisfy any course prerequisites as required by the current SCF catalog.